devopsleague/ocis/CONTRIBUTING.md

 Please make sure to read and understand the details of the CLA before starting to invest time on a component that requires it.
 If you have any questions or concerns please feel free to raise them with us.

 ## How Can I Contribute?

+There are many ways to contribute to open source projects, and all are equally valuable and appreciated.

+### Help spreading the word!

+This way to contribute to the project can not be overestimated: People who talk about their experience with ownCloud Infinite Scale and help others with that are the key to success of the project.

+There are too many ways of doing that to line them up here, but examples are answering questions in [ownCloud Central](https://central.owncloud.org/) or on [ownCloud Talk](https://central.owncloud.org/), writing blog posts etc pp.

+There is no formal guideline to this, just do it :-)

 ### Reporting Bugs